Anish-2108/OAuth_Authentication_Flow_-WithFiddler/README.md

 ![Dashboard](https://anishpathan.files.wordpress.com/2020/05/oauth_authflow.jpg?w=1024)

-Download and install fidder tool and open the LinkedIn sinup page.
-Start capturing session traffic from the fiddler untill the signup is complete then stop capturing and save all sessions.
+*Download and install fidder tool and open the LinkedIn signup page.
+Start capturing session traffic from the fiddler untill the signup is complete then stop capturing and save all sessions.* **As shown below in the diagram.**

-Step 1: User enters the URL(http://linkedin.com/signup) in the browsers and sign's up with Facebook option.

 ![Dashboard](https://s2.aconvert.com/convert/p3r68-cdx67/ttwkz-jw3sl.png)